 What is Boxing Weekend?

-Dubbed as what My College Road Trip calls “The Biggest Party Weekend in the South,” Boxing Weekend is an amateur boxing event for fraternity members of the University of Tennessee.
+Boxing Weekend is an amateur boxing event for fraternity members in Knoxville Tennessee.
 Each spring, roughly 55 boxers compete in 11 different weight classes over the course of a weekend.
-A long-standing tradition of the University of Tennessee, this event is open to anyone from anywhere, and 2018’s Boxing Weekend is sure to impress.
+A long-standing tradition, this event is open to anyone from anywhere, and 2018’s Boxing Weekend is sure to impress.

 Q. What is the Boxing Tournament?

 Q. Why did the name of the Tournament change?

 Q. What merchandise is available?

 Q. How do I get to the Tournament?

 Q. Is alcohol sold at the Tournament?